Interview: Cécile McLorin Salvant

 Well, I don’t feel that I’m a performer first, I always feel that I’m a listener, a spectator, an audience member first.
 It always seems bizarre to be on this side of the stage, and not on the other side, listening.
 But I suppose I do it for the people who come to the show, for that feeling of community that I have and dialogue with the musicians that I play with.
 What moves me is the people, otherwise I would just sit at home.
 And knowing that I’m extremely lucky that I can sing jazz - music that swings, that I can sing these sometimes very old songs, or some compositions of mine, and that people are actually interested in hearing it!
 That is motivation enough, because it seems like such a miracle, that people would be interested in my music.
 I am grateful for that.
 It’s almost like I’m taking advantage of it now as long as it lasts - this opportunity of having an audience, to express certain things and maybe in some small way I’ll have a good impact, or an interesting impact in the world, in a very small way.

-It took a lot of time.
+It took a lot of time for it to become a comfortable place.
 The first concert I ever did I was just looking down on the ground, I didn’t look at anybody.
 And I realised that I was shutting out a part of me that loves to be on stage, and loves to be seen, and to be watched.
 Even though it’s very weird because I prefer being in the audience, there is still a small part of me that I feel flourishes from that attention really, that’s what it is.
 And from that opportunity to express something and how people actually listen to you.
 And I think it definitely took time for me to feel more comfortable on stage.
 Years.
 But I always did have that dramatic side of me, I remember at school, when I was very small, we would recite poems in French class.
 And every student would simply recite them.
 And I would make this whole big deal of it, and my friends would be like “You’re trying too hard, you’re making too much of a scene”.
 But I loved it and I would just make it so dramatic!
 I think I’ve always just really been interested in theatre and acting.
 Singing is almost an opportunity for me to act.
 Without having to go through auditions and actually learn a script and be an actress.
 It’s kind of my way to cheat and be able to do theatre and drama, honestly.
 And of course I say this but that’s an exaggeration, a huge part of it is music.
 The fact that those two elements are working together is something that is so so wonderful and I feel so lucky to be able to be a part of that!
 And I would say, for instance, going back to the idea of feeling comfortable and connecting with the audience, I’d started a few years ago to try that thing that scares me the most, which is to actually look people in the eyes when I’m performing.
 I was always very afraid of it.
 I thought “I’m singing these love songs, it’s awkward...”
 And then eventually slowly I realized that actually people are as uncomfortable as I am if I look at them.
 So it’s almost like I’m breaking the ice and I’m trying to figure out the way to say “We are here together!
 There is not such a wall between you and me, I could almost grab you, we are talking, almost.”
 I mean that’s something that I want people to feel when they come to the show is that they are almost alone with me and I’m speaking to them specifically, even though it’s a big group.
 Eventually, the more I did it, the more I looked at people I became almost addicted to the feeling of looking at people when I’m up there.
 I love doing it!

 How do you keep growing?